 He fought strongly for this approach within the cabinet and has continued to do so since leaving government.
 He also focused on the needs of businesses and particularly the need to protect London’s global financial markets.

 Philip Hammond has focused on the challenges faced by developed economies, specifically: the technological revolution and how it is already transforming the way we work and live our lives; climate change and how to harness the market economy to deliver decarbonisation; demographic shifts and the challenges of an ageing population, and particularly in the UK, the challenge of raising productivity.

 Through his roles as Chancellor and as Foreign Secretary, Hammond has considerable experience of working with China, and clear views about how to manage the integration of China as a major economic and strategic power into the global system.
 He also has strong connections in the Gulf region.

 He was part of the “E3+3” team that negotiated the JCPOA nuclear arms control deal with Iran in 2015.
-During his tenure as Defence and then Foreign Secretary, Hammond built strong links with the U.S. and other allied counterparts, both civilian and military, and was a frequent visitor to Afghanistan during the campaign.
+During his tenure as Defence and then Foreign Secretary, Hammond built strong links with the US and other allied counterparts, both civilian and military, and was a frequent visitor to Afghanistan during the campaign.

+Hammond retains a close interest in the strategic challenges facing the Western Alliance and then interrelationship between economic and strategic influences.
 Hammond grew up in Essex, England, and studied Philosophy, Politics and Economics at University College Oxford.
 Before entering Parliament in 1997, he ran a number of successful businesses.
-He remains the Member of Parliament for the Surrey constituency of Runnymede and Weybridge.
+He stepped down as the Member of Parliament for the Surrey constituency of Runnymede and Weybridge in November 2019.

-The Rt.
-Hon.
 Philip Hammond draws on his abundant experience as a key member of the British Government, having served under both David Cameron and Theresa May, to speak on the global economic outlook and trade, Brexit referendum, and the state of politics on the world stage.